-- 1. Council members ("members") and city staff shall conduct the business of the City of Sacramento: - recognizing that stewardship of the public interest is of primary concern; - b. working for the common good of the people of Sacramento; and - c. assuring fair and equal treatment of all persons, claims, and transactions coming before the council, council committees, and council-established boards, commissions, and committees (legislative bodies).
+- 1. Council members ("members") and city staff shall conduct the business of the City of Sacramento: - a. recognizing that stewardship of the public interest is of primary concern; - b. working for the common good of the people of Sacramento; and - c. assuring fair and equal treatment of all persons, claims, and transactions coming before the council, council committees, and council-established boards, commissions, and committees (legislative bodies).

-B. Duties of Mayor and Vice Mayor
+B. Duties of Mayor, Vice Mayor and Mayor Pro Tempore

 - 1. The mayor is: - a. the presiding officer of the city and of all meetings of the council; - b. the official head of the city for performance of duties lawfully delegated to the mayor by the charter; - c. referred to as "chair" or "chairperson" when acting as presiding officer of legislative body meetings other than the council; - d. considered a member of the council; - e. entitled to make and second motions on matters before the council and vote on actions, but shall possess no veto power over actions of the council; - f. the primary, but not the only, person responsible for interpreting the policies, programs, and needs of city government to the people; and for informing the people of any major change in policies or programs; and - g. empowered, but not exclusively empowered, to make recommendations to the council on all policies and programs that require council decisions; and to perform such other duties as prescribed by the charter. - 2.
-The vice mayor shall: - be elected annually from among the members of the council, other than the mayor, by a majority vote at the council's first meeting in January; - b. in the absence of the mayor from the city or a council meeting, - (i) possess all powers of the office of mayor; and - (ii) be subject to all prescribed duties for that office. - 3.
-In the event the mayor and vice mayor are absent, the council may appoint one of its members to serve as mayor pro tempore.
+The vice mayor and mayor pro tempore shall be elected annually from among the members of the council, other than the mayor, by a majority vote at the council's first meeting in January. - b.
+In the absence of the mayor from the city or a council meeting, the vice mayor shall possess all powers of the office of the mayor, and be subject to all prescribed duties for that office. - c.
+In the absence of the mayor and vice mayor from the city or a council meeting, the mayor pro tempore shall possess all powers of the office of the mayor, and be subject to all prescribed duties for that office.